tumthinktank/sust_ai_nability/content/experts/Carina-Legl/index.md

 ### About SAP

 At SAP, our purpose is to help the world run better and improve people’s lives.
 Our promise is to innovate to help our customers run at their best.
 SAP is committed to helping every customer become a best-run business.
 We engineer solutions to fuel innovation, foster equality, and spread opportunity across borders and cultures.
-Together, with our customers and partners, we can transform industries, grow economies, lift up societies, and sustain our environment. #TheBestRun
+Together, with our customers and partners, we can transform industries, grow economies, lift up societies, and sustain our environment.